denikom72/configurator-management-system/index.md

+This is a cgi-application, so it need a cgi-directory, to run a cgi-script.
+There are just two cgi-files, index.cgi and controller.cgi, the rest are pm-modules, respectively perl-classes.
+Soon i will prepare either a download as a docker-appliance and a video-demo.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/denikom72/configurator-management-system/edit/master/index.md) to maintain and preview the content for your website in Markdown files.